 A large part of the inherent risk comes from the fact that spread betting is a highly leveraged investment product (meaning that it amplifies profits greatly but can also expose bettors to potentially large losses).

 Therefore, in order to be a successful spread bettor, it is critical that you practice good risk management in your trading.
 This chapter covers the basic risk management principles, as well as risk management tools – trading tools – that spread betting companies make available to you.

 - Learn more, take our free course: Mastering Trading Risk

 The first step in managing your spread betting risk is understanding clearly what the risks of spread betting are.
-Here’s a rundown on the inherent risks associated with financial spread betting:
+There is a more extensive list in chapter 16 – The Risks of Spread Betting – but here’s a rundown of the main inherent risks associated with financial spread betting:

 There are certain basic principles to follow for effective risk management, in addition to specific spread betting tools for managing risk that are provided through your betting firm’s trading platform.

 Know the Markets you Bet – Every financial market is different.
 Stock shares don’t trade the same way that commodities do, and commodities don’t trade the same way as the forex currency exchange market.
 Becoming familiar with the market you want to spread bet before ever deciding to trade is the first step to good risk management.

 Learn the times of day when your market tends to be most active – when significant price changes are likely to occur.
 Know the average daily trading range of any financial instrument you trade.